Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 Triangulated you and played you off against your siblings or your mother.

-Children grow up believing that they are not good enough,
+Your children grow up believing that they are not good enough.

 You don’t have self-worth, and you don’t feel valuable,